 Stock-based retailer incentive compensation - In May 2010, we issued to Walmart 2,208,552 shares of our Class A common stock, subject to our right to repurchase them at \$0.01 per share upon a qualifying termination of our prepaid card program agreement with Walmart.
-We recognize each month the fair value of the 36,810 shares issued to Walmart for which our right to repurchase has lapsed using the then-current fair market value of our Class A common stock.
-We would be required to recognize the fair value of all shares still subject to repurchase if there were an early expiration of our right to repurchase, which could occur if we experienced certain changes in our control or under certain other limited circumstances, such as a termination of our commercial agreement with Walmart.
-We record the fair value recognized as stock-based retailer incentive compensation, a contra-revenue component of our total operating revenues.
-Beginning in May 2015, our right to repurchase any shares issued to Walmart will have lapsed completely and as a result, we will not record stock-based retailer compensation thereafter under our current agreement with Walmart.
+Prior to May 2015, we recognized each month the fair value of the 36,810 shares issued to Walmart as to which our right to repurchase lapsed using the then-current fair market value of our Class A common stock.
+We recorded the fair value recognized as stock-based retailer incentive compensation, a contra-revenue component of our total operating revenues.
+Beginning in May 2015, we no longer record stock-based retailer compensation as a result of our repurchase right lapsing completely.